 Similarly, patients with concussions caused by other mechanisms should avoid all activities that would place them at risk for additional blunt head trauma during their recovery.

 This window of increased brain vulnerability and danger of potentially catastrophic head injury has also been demonstrated in observational human studies and animal models [15-18,21,22].
 As an example, in a case series of 94 incidents of severe head injury while playing American football, 42 percent of athletes had sustained a previous head injury during the same season and almost 40 percent were playing with residual neurologic symptoms at the time of severe head injury .
 The incidence of injury was significantly higher among high school athletes when compared with college athletes (risk ratio 3.3), and 9 percent of all athletes died.
-Thus, although rare, serious head injury and death are associated with continued competition too soon after a mild head injury.
+In an observational study of traumatic brain and spinal cord fatalities in high school and college American football players over 10 years, 4 of 22 high school players who died had a history of concussion within the previous four weeks and second impact syndrome was the cause of death in 3 of these 4 patients .
+Thus, although rare, serious head injury and death may be associated with continued competition too soon after mild head injury.

 Further studies are needed to identify the efficacy of this approach and the degree and duration of rest that is necessary.